julian-klode/blog.jak-linux.org/content/post/migrating-away-apt-key.md

 by using `signed-by=<path to the file>`.
 So this looks a lot safer, because now your key can't sign other unrelated repositories.
 In practice, security increase is minimal, since package maintainer scripts run as root anyway.
 But I guess it's better for publicity :)

 As an example, here are the instructions to install `signal-desktop` from signal.org.
 As mentioned, `gpg --dearmor` use in there is not a good idea, and I'd personally not tell people to modify `/usr` as it's supposed to be managed by the package manager, but we don't have an `/etc/apt/keyrings` or similar at the moment; it's fine though if the keyring is installed by the package.
+You can also just add the file there as a starting point, and then install a keyring package overriding it (pretend there is a signal-desktop-keyring package below that would override the .gpg we added).

 	# NOTE: These instructions only work for 64 bit Debian-based
 	# Linux distributions such as Ubuntu, Mint etc.